Welcome! AsianBondsOnline is a one-stop source of information on bond markets in emerging East Asia.

 Asia Bond Monitor

-This publication reviews recent developments in East Asian local currency bond markets along with the outlook, risks, and policy options.
-It covers the 10 members of the Association of Southeast Asian Nations and the People's Republic of China; Hong Kong, China; and the Republic of Korea.
+The Asia Bond Monitor (ABM) is AsianBondOnline's quarterly publication released every March, June, September, and November.
+The report reviews recent developments in East Asian local currency bond markets along with the outlook, risks, and policy options.
+The ABM covers the 10 Association of Southeast Asian Nations member countries and the People's Republic of China; Hong Kong, China; and the Republic of Korea.

 The Weekly Debt Highlights Report provides a summary of the relevant key macroeconomic data and monetary policy updates released in the previous week in the various economies covered by ABO.
 The report also includes select government and corporate debt issuances, credit rating updates, and other relevant regulatory developments.
 The report is published every Monday.

 The ABO Monthly Debt Roundup provides a snapshot on changes in financial prices such as foreign exchange, yields, equity as well as recent monetary policy rate movements in the region.
 In addition, the ABO Monthly Debt Roundup provides data on foreign investor bond flows of local currency government bonds for the PRC, Indonesia, Malaysia, the Philippines and Thailand.

 The ASEAN+3 Bond Market Guide is a series published by the ASEAN+3 Bond Market Forum in collaboration with ADB as its secretariat.
 Each country-specific guide provides information on the investment climate, rules, laws, opportunities, and characteristics of the local bond market.
 The guides are produced in close consultation with local policymakers and market players.

 The AsianBondsOnline web portal is an ASEAN+3 Initiative supported by the Asian Development Bank and funded by the Ministry of Finance Japan, through the Investment Climate Facilitation Fund.